alexbil207/alexbil207/README.md

 # Hi there, I'm Alex Bilinski! 👋

-I'm a Senior Frontend Developer based in Tel Aviv, Israel.
+I'm a Senior Frontend Developer based in Haifa, Israel.
 Currently, I'm working at [esh](#) where I lead frontend development and contribute to building robust and efficient web applications.

 ## 🔧 Technologies & Tools